 Several factors can contribute to a person having sensitive teeth.
 Sensitivity can be expressed when eating hot or cold foods or when there is a change in air pressure.
 While mild cases aren’t a substantial problem, extreme tooth sensitivity can impact a person’s overall quality of life.
 Some reasons you might be experiencing tooth sensitivity could include:

-- A diet rich in acidic foods and beverages including wine, citruses, tomatoes,
+- A diet rich in acidic foods and beverages including wine, citruses, and tomatoes.

 Everything you eat and drink, as well as bacteria, eats away at the minerals of your teeth.
 This process is called demineralization.
 As you lose essential minerals in your teeth, the enamel starts to wear down, which makes the nerves in the teeth more receptive.
 When you add fluoride treatments to your routine, you’ll be adding back the minerals and strengthening the enamel once more.